HoloLabInc/project-spirare-docs/specification/POML/POML.md

 The enu-rotation, named for ENU (East, North, Up), actually operates on a different axis order (North, West, Up).
 Because this discrepancy leads to confusion, enu-rotation will be obsolete in the future.
+Please use the rotation attribute of the parent element instead.